- Symptoms and Signs

 Juvenile myoclonic epilepsy is an epilepsy syndrome characterized by myoclonic, tonic-clonic, and absence seizures.
 It typically appears during adolescence.
 Seizures begin with a few bilateral, synchronous myoclonic jerks, followed in 90% of cases by generalized tonic-clonic seizures.
 They often occur when patients awaken in the morning, especially after sleep deprivation or alcohol use.
 Absence seizures may occur in one third of patients.

 Febrile seizures occur, by definition, with fever and in the absence of intracranial infection; they are considered a type of provoked seizure.
-They affect about 4% of children aged 3 mo to 5 yr (see Febrile Seizures).
+They affect about 4% of children aged 3 mo to 5 yr.
 Benign febrile seizures are brief, solitary, and generalized tonic-clonic in appearance.
-Complicated febrile seizures are focal, last > 15 min, or recur ≥ 2 times in < 24 h.
+Complicated febrile seizures are focal, last >15 min, or recur ≥ 2 times in < 24 h.
 Overall, 2% of patients with febrile seizures develop a subsequent seizure disorder.
-However, incidence of seizure disorders and risk of recurrent febrile seizures are much greater among children with complicated febrile seizures, preexisting neurologic abnormalities, onset before age 1 yr, or a family history of seizure disorders.
+However, incidence of seizure disorders and risk of recurrent febrile seizures are much greater among children with any of the following:

 Status epilepticus has 2 forms: convulsive and nonconvulsive.